Enzo Fernández: 2026 World Cup

+In May 2026, Fernández was selected in the 26-man squad for the 2026 FIFA World Cup.
+He scored a stoppage-time winner in a 3–2 victory over Egypt in the round of 16, which was also the 3000th goal in FIFA World Cup history.
+In the semi-final against England, he levelled the score with a long-range effort before his team went on to secure a 2–1 victory.
+Following the match, Fernández shared a photo of himself, Lionel Messi and Leandro Paredes laughing on Instagram.
+He accompanied the photo with the song "Wonderwall" by Oasis – "an anthem for the England squad".

+A challenge for the ball with Cubarsí resulted in Fernández receiving a second yellow card.

+In the final against Spain, he was given a second yellow and a red card after he fouled the Spanish player Pau Cubarsí, becoming the first player to be sent off in a FIFA World Cup final since John Heitinga in 2010.
+Fernández took a couple of minutes to leave the pitch, kicking a pitch-side microphone in apparent frustration.
+Argentina then lost the game 1–0 in extra time.
+Many media sources criticised Fernández's World Cup antics; Oliver Brown of The Telegraph said that the red card was a "just ending for a brat", and called Fernández "by far the World Cup’s most dislikeable player".
+Joshua Robinson of The Wall Street Journal wrote that "as the tournament reached its conclusion on Sunday evening, the soccer universe came to a rare consensus", labelling Fernández "the last villain of this World Cup".

 Style of play

-Fernández playing for Argentina at the 2022 FIFA World Cup.
-Fernández has been noted for his ability to break up play and recycle possession.

 A versatile midfielder, Fernández usually plays as a deep-lying playmaker, responsible for breaking up play, dictating the tempo, and recycling possession, but he is also a capable attacking-midfielder.
 Although he prefers operating centrally, he can be seen occupying the left half-space assisted by a defensive midfield partner, like his former Benfica team-mate, Florentino Luís.

 Fernández plays quick short passes, accurate long passes, and lobbed balls.
 He is combative in his midfield duels, protects spaces and his backline efficiently, and possesses good passing range and vision.
 He can dribble into dangerous territory or out of it.
 He thrives in receiving the ball in tight spaces and is press-resistant.
 He is adept at breaking defensive lines with his passes, playing through balls, as well as recycling possession in the midfield.
 Out of possession, Fernández looks to proactively disrupt opposition attack, anticipate and intercept passes.